-CD 010 CHILD DEVELOPMENT
+CD 010 CHILD GROWTH AND DEVELOPMENT

-This introductory course examines the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
-There will be an emphasis on interactions between maturational processes and environmental factors.
-While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences, and analyze characteristics of development at various stages.
-To comply with outside classroom regulations per SB 792, students are required to show proof of immunizations for MMR and Tdap and a recent negative TB test result.
+This introductory course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
+Emphasis on interactions between biological processes and environmental factors.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
+Toc omply with outside classroom regulations per SB 792, students are required to show proof of immunizations for MMR and Tdap and a recent negative TB test result.
 This course combines the content from courses formerly known as ECE-010A and ECE-010B.